Oregon Indian Tribal Gaming and EmploymentDecember 15, 2022

 The National Indian Gaming Commission (NIGC) – www.nigc.gov – is an independent federal regulatory agency of the United States that was established pursuant to the IGRA.
 The NIGC website provides a list of gaming tribes and reports on tribal gaming revenue.
-According to the NIGC, there are eight Indian casinos operating in Oregon.
+In 2021, the most recent year on record, the NIGC estimates that there were 510 Indian gaming establishments in the United States associated with 243 tribes across 29 states.
+According to the NIGC, there were eight Indian casinos operating in Oregon during the same period.

-California and Northern Nevada alone generated $7.9 billion in gaming revenues at 71 Indian gaming operations.
-In Alaska, Idaho, Oregon, and Washington, Indian tribes operated 52 gaming facilities and generated $3.0 billion in revenues.
-Nationally, tribal gaming operations with revenues in excess of $250 million accounted for 45 percent of Indian gaming revenue in 2015 but represented just 6.5 percent of gaming operations, numbering 31.
+California and Northern Nevada alone generated $11.9 billion in FY 2021, with 78 Indian gaming operations reporting gaming revenues.
+In the Portland region, which includes Alaska, Idaho, Oregon, and Washington, Indian tribes operated 56 gaming facilities and generated $4.4 billion in 2021.
+Nationally, there were 43 tribal gaming operations with revenues of $250 million or more in 2021.
+Although these operations account for just 8% of the total number of gaming operations, they generated 52% of Indian gaming revenue in 2021.

-The contributions of Indian gaming to Oregon’s economy were analyzed by ECONorthwest over 2012 and 2013.
-According to the report, Indian tribal gaming stimulated more than $1.4 billion in total economic output statewide, supporting 11,510 jobs and $237.1 million in wages and benefits.
-Grants and donations from Indian tribes to local charities totaled $6.9 million in 2013.
+The contributions of Indian gaming to Oregon’s economy were analyzed by ECONorthwest over 2018 and 2019.
+According to the report, Indian tribal gaming stimulated more than $1.61 billion in total economic output statewide, supporting 5,206 direct jobs and $282.3 million in wages and benefits.
+Indirect and induced impacts (business to business transactions) produced an additional 5,667 jobs along with $273.7 million in wages and benefits.
+Grants and donations from Indian tribes to local charities totaled $8.0 million in 2019.

 Indian Gaming Facilities in Oregon